grave person died page of scan (see note 1 below)

 #132 Jacob Israel Pereira #1765 1707 16

 Inspection of the graveplan scans (available as explained in note 1 below) revealed the above details.
-There is no grave for Isaac #42, but he is the common factor in all 6 graves above.
+Isaac #42 is the common factor in all the graves above.
 His bones were moved to be with Luna #2503 (see note 3 below)!
 The 2nd wife of Jacob Israel Pereira was Sarah Louzada one of the Den Haag Louzadas and a great-grand-daughter of Isaac #42; the will of Jacob Israel Pereira (ref 141) gave vital evidence of the link between the families pointing us to how the Baruch Lousada exit from Iberia in the 1640s came about as an adjunct to the Israel Pereira exit.
+The Henriques Faro family is also evident (see note 4 below).
+This family played a crucial role in linking the Baruch Lousadas with the Israel/Rodrigues Pereiras.

 Jacob #1388 was a son of the 1st marriage of Isaac #42, and David #44 was a son of the 2nd marriage.
 In this 2nd marriage, Isaac #42 was married to Luna #2503, and it was this marriage that created the link between the Baruch Lousadas and the Israel Pereiras.
 It occurred in Madrid abound 1638.
 Jacob #1388 and David #44 were half-brothers.
 Both were widely travelled - Jacob who was probably born in Madrid spent a period in London around 1660 with his cousin Moses #46, while David #44 who was born in Livorno spent the period 1664-72 in Barbados with his cousin Aaron #376.
 We have inferred that there was a Rouen meeting of cousins Jacob #1388, David #44, Moses #46 and Aaron #376 with others promoting the Amsterdam/Barbados trade as a prelude to Jacob #1388 and Moses #46 moving to London and Aaron #376 and David #44 moving to Barbados.